 Then there’s the central nervous system, in both the brain and in the intestines.
 These two nervous systems talk to each other, communicating directly through the vagus nerve.
 This is a whole new area that scientists are working on, understanding what the basis is of that communication - how the microbes mediate this interaction between gut and brain.

 What’s also been discovered is the important gut-immune system connection.
-Recent studies are showing how the microbiome is responsible for regulating the immune system, how it can calm it down, and how a healthy microbiome can prevent the immune system become ‘autoimmune’, which is huge for better understanding what triggers autoimmune syndromes, and best of all, what we need to do to overcome these events.
+Recent studies are showing how the microbiome is responsible for regulating the immune system, how it can calm it down, how it tells the immune cells what to worry - and not worry - about.
+A healthy microbiome can prevent the immune system become ‘autoimmune’, which is Huge for better understanding of what triggers autoimmune syndromes, and best of all, what we need to do to overcome these events.

 The immune system is constantly communicating to the microbiome inside the gut.
-Imagine the immune system asking, "What's going on in there?" and the microbiome is sending messages back saying that either everything's fine, or warning that everything’s far from fine.
-If it's the latter, this triggers an immune system panic-attack, because this means there are high concentrations of the negative pathogenic bacteria that aren't supposed to be there.
+Imagine the immune cells asking, "What's going on in there?" and the microbiome is sending messages back saying that either everything's fine, or warning that everything’s far from fine.
+If it's the latter, this triggers an immune system panic-attack, because this means there are high concentrations of pro-inflammatory pathogenic bacteria that aren't supposed to be there.

-If this is the case, eventually the microbiome will develop to such an inflammatory state that it'll start tearing the gut lining apart.
-The immune system will literally respond back by saying "Whoa, that's way too many red-alerts coming through - we need to get rid of some of the messengers."
+If this is the case, eventually the microbiome will develop to such an inflammatory state that it'll start blowing up the GI tract like a balloon, tearing the gut lining apart.
+The immune system will literally respond back by saying "Whoa!
+Way too many red-alerts coming through - we need to get rid of some of the messengers."

 The immune system will then start to attack the microbiome, which, until the microbiome recolonises with good microbes, will bring on 24/7 inflammation, meaning that the immune system will remain permanently hyperactive.
 This is fine if there's an active infection, but if there's no infection this basically means the immune system is now attacking its own body.